hans0/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is the combination of a function with variables representing its state.
+It gives the function access to an outer function's variables from within the inner function.

 2. Study the following code, then answer the questions below.

 ```js